-Christie's, Clavier-Übung I, Elias Gottlob Haussmann, Freeman's, Ich liebe den Höchsten von ganzem Gemüte, Johann Gottfried Krugner, Leipzig, London, Paris, partita, Philadelphia, portrait, Rosine Dorothée, Sotheby's
+Christie's, Clavier-Übung I, Elias Gottlob Haussmann, Freeman's, Ich liebe den Höchsten von ganzem Gemüte, Johann Gottfried Krugner, Leipzig, London, painting, Paris, partita, Philadelphia, portrait, Rosine Dorothée, Sotheby's

 An extremely rare first edition copy of Bach’s Partitas for keyboard, or Clavier-Übung I (BWV 525-30), has sold at Sotheby’s in Paris.
 This example is one of only six known complete copies to have survived, as well as one of the finest to have been offered for sale in recent years.
 With the imprint of Rosine Dorothée, wife of Johann Gottfried Krugner, who provided the title page engraving, the present example sold for $369,611, exceeding the high valuation by more than fifty percent.

 The current record for a Bach manuscript at auction was set in June this year, when a page from the performance materials for the cantata Ich liebe den Höchsten von ganzem Gemüte (BWV 174) sold for $544,856 at Christie’s in London.